marcustansoon/php-spatie-calendar-links-adapter/README.md

                 // List of supported timezones -> https://www.php.net/manual/en/timezones.php
                 'timezone' => 'America/Chihuahua',
                 'title' => "Elon Musk",
                 'description' => 'Elon Reeve Musk FRS is a business magnate, industrial designer, engineer, and philanthropist.
-He is the founder, CEO, CTO and chief designer of SpaceX; early investor, CEO and product architect of Tesla, Inc.; founder of The Boring Company; co-founder of Neuralink; and co-founder and initial co-chairman of OpenAI <br>For more information, please visit our website <a href="https://en.wikipedia.org/wiki/Elon_Musk">here</a>.', ]
+He is the founder, CEO, CTO and chief designer of SpaceX; early investor, CEO and product architect of Tesla, Inc.<br>For more information, please visit our website <a href="https://en.wikipedia.org/wiki/Elon_Musk">here</a>.', ]
         );